cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/01-getting-started/README.md

 ## Validate

-Once the resources have been created, note that a kubeconfig file has been created inside the respective blueprint folder.
+Once the resources have been created, note that a `kubeconfig` file has been created inside the respective `blueprint/k8s` folder.
 Start defining the Environment Variable [KUBECONFIG](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#the-kubeconfig-environment-variable) to point to the generated file.

   ```sh
   eval $(terraform output --raw export_kubeconfig)